 Food and Drink Markets: The Production and Consumption of Alternative Market Practices and Narratives

-Check out our past talks.
+Check out our past events, projects and talks.

 - The Cultural Intermediaries Reader, edited by Jennifer Smith Maguire & Julian Matthews and published by Sage (2014).

 - Special issue of the European Journal of Cultural Studies on Cultural Intermediaries, 15 (5), October 2012, edited by Jennifer Smith Maguire & Julian Matthews.

 Interested in getting involved?